mahdiyazdani/Hypermarket/docs/README.md

 ## Something missing?

+As always, We would love to connect with you and hear your thoughts about anything we are doing.
 Join our [support forums](https://support.mypreview.one) and let us help you.

 ## Statistics